integrationsuperhero/apic/Lab3/index.md

     ![](images/tutorial_html_22f9d0d5c30f657d.png)

 4. The next configuration screen will display the default paths to the Authorize and Token endpoints.
 For Supported grant types, choose `Resource owner password`.
 For Supported Client types, choose `Confidential`.
+Uncheck any of the other grant types and/or public client types if they do get selected.
     Click `Next` continue.

     ![](images/tutorial_html_2e278c6df90a639f.png)